predix-ui/predix-ui/_pages/develop/context-browser.md

 ## Define item parent states

-When context items are defined for the context browser, they may or many not have children.
+When context items are defined for the context browser, they may or may not have children.
 The following are all the different "parent states" for a context item:

 * **A context item can already have one or more children.** When this context item is activated, its existing children will be displayed to the user.
 The app can load and add additional children to this context item at any time.
-* **A context item can have no children right now but can have children added at some point in the future.
-This item is "not exhausted".** When this context item is activated, a blank panel will appear with a loading indicator and an event will be fired requesting the app add children.
+* **A context item can not have children right now but can have children added at some point in the future.
+This item is "not exhausted."** When this context item is activated, a blank panel will appear with a loading indicator and an event will be fired requesting the app add children.
 The app can load and add some or all of this item's children, clearing the loading indicator and showing those children in the context browser.
 The item's children can be loaded in batches of any size, and more can be added at any time.
 * **A context item can never have children.
 This item is "terminal".** These items are generally at the bottom of the context tree and can't be drilled down into any further.
 The user can only select this item.
 There is no way to activate it and request its children.
 * **A context item can have children but never be selected.
-This item is "not selectable".** These items are generally at the top of the context tree, and are only used to organize child items.
+This item is "not selectable."** These items are generally at the top of the context tree, and are only used to organize child items.
 These items usually do not have any data attached to them, and they can't be selected by the user as the current context.
 Tapping on this item will activate it and show its children, or will show a loading indicator if no children have been added.

 These states aren't mutually exclusive.
 An item can be in one or more of these states, and can move between these states over time.
-A few states can't be combined: an item can't be marked as terminal (never have children) and be marked as not selectable.
+A few states can't be combined: an item can't be marked as terminal (never have children) and also be marked as not selectable.
 The user would have no way to interact with this item.

-Apps can mark context items with these states to tell the context browser how to display them to the user, and to change the way the context browser interprets user interaction with these items.
+Applications can mark context items with these states to tell the context browser how to display them to the user, and to change the way the context browser interprets user interaction with these items.
 When the px-context-browser `items` are first defined, the following keys can be set on an item:

 * `children: Array` - An array of sub-item objects that are children of the item.
 Each child item should also have an id and label, and may have its own child items.
 * `isTerminal: boolean = false` -  If true, the item *can never have children*.
-Tapping a terminal items selects it.
+Tapping a terminal item selects it.
 If false, the item can have children, but may not have any right now.
 Items are not terminal by default.
 * `isExhausted: boolean = false` - If true, there are *no more children to load* for the item.
 If false, the item may still have some children available to be loaded from the server.
 * `isSelectable: boolean = true` - If true, the item *can be selected*.
-If false, the item can't be selected but it can be a parent that displays children when the user navigates into it.
+If false, the item can't be selected, but it can be a parent that displays children when the user navigates to it.
 Items are selectable by default.

 ## Lazy loading APIs

 The following px-context-browser attributes can be used to implement lazy loading:

-* `loading: boolean = false` (read only) - When the user activates an item with no children, an empty panel with a loading indicator is shown while the app requests and returns more children.
+* `loading: boolean = false (read only)` - When the user activates an item with no children, an empty panel with a loading indicator is shown while the app requests and returns more children.
 This attribute will be set to true while the context browser waits for children to be added and notify the app with a `loading-changed` event.
 * `loadingTimeout: number = 5000` - Set this attribute to change the amount of time the context browser will wait for children before clearing the loading view and returning the user back to the last visible parent.
 The time is set in milliseconds and defaults to 5 seconds.

 The following events are fired to help with lazy loading:

 * `px-app-asset-children-requested` - Fired when the user activates an item in the context browser that is not exhausted.
 The `event.detail.item` will contain a reference to the item the app should load and add children for.
-After the children are loaded, the app can call the `addChildren` method with with the `event.detail.item` reference and the new children to update the context browser.
+After the children are loaded, the app can call the `addChildren` method with the `event.detail.item` reference and the new children to update the context browser.

 The following methods can be used to implement lazy loading:

 * `addChildren(node: Object, children: Object|Array<Object>, options: Object)` - Adds a child or children to the context item (`node`).
 Pass a single object to add one child, or an array of objects to add multiple children.
 The node should be a direct reference to one of the objects already in the asset graph (e.g. one of the `items` objects or another node added through the `addChildren` API).
 To add children to the root of the graph, call with `node` as null.
 * `removeChildren(node: Object, children: Object|Array<Object>, options: Object)`: Removes a child or children from the requested node.
 Pass a single object to add one child, or an array of objects to add multiple children.
 The node should be a direct reference to one of the objects already in the asset graph (e.g. one of the `items` objects or another node added through the `addChildren` API).
 To remove children from the root of the graph, call with `node` as null.
-* `cancelLoading( )`: Cancels the current child loading event, if one is in progress.
-Changes the active browser view to the previously loading item's parent.
+* `cancelLoading()`: Cancels the current child loading event, if one is in progress.
+Changes the active browser view to the parent of the item that was previously loading.

 ## Example: implement lazy loading

 When the user activates an item that can have children but doesn't have any defined yet, the context browser will show an empty panel with a loading indicator.
-The context browser element fires a `px-app-asset-children-requested` when the user navigates into an item that isn't marked as exhausted.
-The app can listen for the child requested event to determine which item to get the children for and make a request to the backend server to get those children.
+The context browser element fires a `px-app-asset-children-requested` event when the user navigates into an item that isn't marked as exhausted.
+The app can listen for the children requested event to determine which item to get the children for, and make a request to the backend server to get those children.
 When the request is finished, the app should add any new children to context browser using the `addChildren` method:

 ```javascript
 var contextBrowserEl = document.querySelector('px-context-browser');